Turmoil (noun)

 marked by an extremely high rate of speed

-A hydroelectric dam is built in mountainous land, where the water will
+A hydroelectric dam is built in mountainous land, where the water will have a steep drop

 that will build up pressure to keep the turbines turning ultrafast.